-Indeed, waiting for 12-24 hours is daunting for some people.
-Actually, once you made a big jar of cold brew coffee, it takes less than 10 seconds to make a cup of refreshing iced coffee in the busy morning.
-Simply add some cold-brewed coffee concentrate, add some cold water to dilute it, done.
-You don’t need to spend a few minutes boil the water or wait for a coffee maker.
+While waiting for 12-24 hours for the steeping process may seem daunting, once you have made a large batch of cold brew, it takes less than 10 seconds to make a refreshing iced coffee in the morning.
+Simply add some cold-brewed coffee concentrate, dilute it with cold water, and you’re good to go.
+There’s no need to spend several minutes boiling water or waiting for a coffee maker.

-Cold-brew coffee tastes really good.
-It keeps the coffee flavor and gets rid of the harsh bitterness and acidity.
-Cold brew is less acidic than drip coffee and milder than espresso, make it a gentler drink that causes fewer stomach issues.
+The taste of cold-brew coffee is truly delightful.
+It retains the coffee flavor while removing any harsh bitterness and acidity.
+It is also less acidic than drip coffee and milder than espresso, making it a gentler drink that is less likely to cause digestive issues.

 Nothing is more wonderful than enjoying a cup of cold coffee beverage like this in the hot summer.